Three posts, three days in a row, all about oatmeal?! Has this chick gone Quak-o?

 If the beer bread recipe didn’t have you whip up a batch of cinnamon butter, this one surely will.
 It’s a moist, dense loaf with just a hint of sweet at the end.
 It would make an amazing loaf for breakfast toast or for anytime snacking.
 Mr. Crumbs preferred other loaves for sandwiches, but said this would be great as dinner rolls.
 No mater when or how it’s eaten, it’s an easy way to sneak in more of that awesome fiber and protein!

-Preheat the oven to 375° and score each loaf with a thin blade or sharp knife before baking (basically make 3-4 small, shallow cuts in each loaf).
+- Preheat the oven to 375° and score each loaf with a thin blade or sharp knife before baking (basically make 3-4 small, shallow cuts in each loaf).
 Bake until the bottom sounds hollow when tapped, about 40-45 minutes.
 Let cool for 30 minutes before serving.
-Yields two loaves.
+Yields two loaves of maple oatmeal bread.